Maarten-Vandaele/YoutubeGet1080p/README.md

 You have to pip install all mentioned libs.

+pip install pytube
+pip install ffmpy
+pip install os

-Output files are created in the folder op the python script.
+Output files are created in the folder op the python script as an mp4.